 Vitamin D is important to help absorb calcium and phosphorus in the gut.
 Sunshine is involved in vitamin D synthesis in the skin and deficiencies would be rare in stock kept outside.
 Vitamin D deficiency causes rickets (bent legs) which you might see in starved pups.

-Some vitamin deficiencies may be triggered by lack of another component of the diet.
-An example is where there is lack of selenium which then causes a failure of the animal to use vitamin E.
+Some vitamin deficiencies may be triggered by the lack of another component of the diet.
+An example is where there is a lack of selenium which then causes a failure of the animal to use vitamin E.